Gushue wins first game with Bottcher at Pan Continental | TSN

 The two teams traded singles in the first and second ends before Gushue drew for two in the third.
 The Canadians then earned a steal of two in the fourth.

-After registering another seal in the fifth for a 6-1 lead, Gushue made a short raise takeout for four in the seventh, ending the match.
+After registering another steal in the fifth for a 6-1 lead, Gushue made a short raise takeout for four in the seventh, ending the match.

-Canada takes on Chinese Taipei later Sunday night.
-Chinese Taipei lost its opener 9-1 to Japan.
+In the evening game, Canada counted three in the first, stole five in the second, counted a deuce in the fourth, stole one in the fifth and then stole six in the sixth and it was handshake time against the winless Chinese Taipei quartet.

+In women's action, Canada's Rachel Homan earned a 9-2 victory over American Cory Thiesse in the first contest for both teams.
+Homan took control immediately with three in the first end before making it 6-0 with three more in the third.

 This report by The Canadian Press was first published Oct.
 27, 2024.